 Which brings me to my point….

 Regardless of your profession, writing, especially in this internet-enabled age, is becoming more and more critical.
 The ability to express yourself, clearly and even entertainingly, is often the difference between being good at a job and being great at it, a blog post being shared or ignored, or an email being understood or discarded.

 A question being answered … or not.

 I bring this up because of the number of people who write to me who, to put it very bluntly, simply can’t.

-Now, to be clear, there are two distinct camps: non-native speakers, for whom English is a second language, and those who’ve grown up speaking English, but still couldn’t write a coherent sentence if their life depended on it.
+Now, to be clear, there are two distinct camps: non-native speakers, for whom English is a second language, and those who’ve grown up speaking English, but still can’t write a coherent sentence if their life depends on it.

 But, to be completely honest, I have very little sympathy, and less and less patience, for the second.
 After growing up and being educated in an English-speaking country, there’s very little excuse for not being able to express yourself in your native language.
 It doesn’t have to be eloquent, and it doesn’t have to be prose, but it needs to be understandable.

 I think you’d be shocked at how many fail that simple test.

 Sad as it is, both groups are at a severe disadvantage.